The Mahdi Servants Union

-The Mahdi Servants Union (MSU; إتحاد خدام المهدي), previously Khoddam Al-Mahdi Organisation (هيئة خدام المهدي) is a British Twelver Shia religious movement based in London, England, led by Kuwaiti scholar Yasser Al-Habib.
+The Mahdi Servants Union (MSU; إتحاد خدام المهدي), previously Khoddam Al-Mahdi Organisation (هيئة خدام المهدي) is a Twelver Shia religious movement based in Fulmer, a village located to the west of London, England, led by Shia scholar Yasser Al-Habib.

+Founding

+The organisation traces its origins to one with the same name established in 1999 in Kuwait by its founder, Yasser Al-Habib.
+After facing religious persecution in his native country, he immigrated to the United Kingdom continuing the organisation's activities there.

 Positions

 The group's leader Yasser Al-Habib is considered to be at "radical right-wing" of Kuwaiti spectrum.
 He is hostile towards the Government of the Islamic Republic of Iran and has questioned the religious credentials of Ali Khamenei, Iran's Supreme Leader.
 Al-Habib has also denounced Lebanese Mohammad Hussein Fadlallah as a "mubtadi (innovator [in religion])".
 Among the few Shia figures the group approves is Sadiq al-Shirazi.
 Al-Habib had studied under Mohammed Ridha al-Shirazi while he was in Qom and is son-in-law of Mujtaba al-Shirazi.
 He is thus regarded a partisan of al-Shirazi network (shiraziyun) in Europe.
 Members of the group follow Sadiq al-Shirazi as their Marja' (religious source of emulation).

 The group has been called anti-Sunni, as it advocates for insulting Umar and Aishah, a companion and a wife of the Prophet.